Using Git and Github for LaTeX writing

 Version the code alongside the paper

-This ensure full reproducibility of the research.
-I do not generally make the source of the paper avalibale before full publication, but when I do these files are along-side it and can be used to reproduce my results directly.
+This ensures full reproducibility of the research.
+I do not generally make the source of the paper available before full publication, but when I do these files are along-side it and can be used to reproduce my results directly.

-Add a this.bib file to the repo that is presented in the readme.
+file to the repo that is presented in the README.

-The readme of the repo might not be as usefull as for a package project as not many people will see it: you and your coauthors mainly, since we talk about privates repos.
+The README of the repo might not be as useful as for a package project as not many people will see it, since we talk about privates repos.